xcore/sw_audio_effects/doc_quickstart/quickstart_biquad.rst

    The effect itself cycles through the following 4 filter types: [ LO_PASS, HI_PASS, BAND_PASS, BAND_STOP ].
 The currently
    active effect is displayed in the debug console window.

+   * LO_PASS produces audio with no treble (high frequencies)
+   * HI_PASS produces audio with no bass (low frequencies)
+   * BAND_PASS produces audio with no treble or bass, only some mid-range frequencies
+   * BAND_STOP produces audio with some mid-range frequencies removed.

 Look at the Code
 ++++++++++++++++